Introducing the Vanguard Multi-Sector Income Bond Fund

 *Vanguard funds classified as moderate are subject to a moderate degree of fluctuation in share prices.
 In general, such funds may be appropriate for investors who have a relatively long-term investment horizon (more than 5 years).

-**For the 10-year period ended September 30, 2022, 43 of 44 Vanguard bond funds outperformed their Lipper peer-group averages.
+**For the 10-year period ended March 31, 2023, 43 of 44 Vanguard bond funds outperformed their Lipper peer-group averages.
 Results will vary for other time periods.
 Only actively managed funds with a maximum 10-year history were included in the comparison.
-Source: Lipper, a Thomson Reuters Company.
+Source: Refinitiv Lipper, an LSEG Business.

-±As of September 30, 2022.
-Industry average mutual fund and ETF expense ratio for Morningstar Multisector Bond category: 0.66%.
+±Industry average mutual fund and ETF expense ratio for Morningstar Multisector Bond category: 0.45%.
 All averages are asset-weighted.
-Sources: Vanguard and Morningstar, Inc., as of September 30, 2022.
+Sources: Vanguard and Morningstar, Inc., as of March 31, 2023.

 The competitive performance data shown represent past performance, which is not a guarantee of future results.
 View fund performance